Car Loan Process: How Does an Auto Loan Work in the Philippines?

 Pros of Home Equity Loan for a Car Purchase

-You can enjoy a longer repayment term for a home equity loan.
+Enjoy a longer repayment term for a home equity loan.
 While car loans usually last five years, home equity loans can take as long as 30 years, with lower monthly payments.

 Cons of Home Equity Loan for Car Purchase

 The risk of your home getting foreclosed is high, especially if you can’t make your repayments.
-You may have an extended repayment period and lower monthly payments, but remember that a car doesn’t appreciate over time.

-A car will lose between 15% and 20% of its value each year.[2]
+You may have an extended repayment period and lower monthly payments, but remember that the value of a car doesn’t appreciate over time.
+A car will lose between 15% and 20% of its value yearly.[2]
 As a depreciating asset, it won’t be worth much after you pay it off.

 👉 Upfront Cash Payment

 Then, of course, there’s upfront cash payment, the car financing option everyone would like to avail of if they had the resources.
 You’re paying for a car in full and in cash, so you don’t have to apply for a car loan and make monthly repayments.
-It’s like buying something in a store and going home with it!
+It’s like buying something in a store and immediately going home with it!

 Pros of Cash Payment